craflin/umdoc/Doc/manual.md

 ### Tables with Caption {#tables-caption}

 A table is considered to have a caption if the paragraph following the table starts with `:` or `Table:`.
+The first line of the caption can also define a label for cross referencing (see section~[](#markdown-cross-references)).

 ```
 |a|b|
 |c|d|

-Table: Example Table
+Table: Example Table {#example-table}
 ```

 results in: